 What is it About?

-It is a biography of Robert Anton Wilson based on his book Cosmic Trigger.
-It is a journey through Chapel Perilous, a dangerous occultist crossing point, from which one either emerges paranoid or agnostic.
+It’s a biography of Robert Anton Wilson based on his book Cosmic Trigger and an art-magick journey through Chapel Perilous, a dangerous occultist crossing point from which one either emerges paranoid or agnostic.

 Excerpts From The 2014 Show